- Many users reported that they receive a Steam error stating a disconnection due to VAC.

 - The Steam disconnected by VAC error is usually called by interference by third-party software.

-- Repairing the Steam Service or restarting your PC can help with the VAC disconnection error.
+- Repairing the Steam Service or restarting your PC can help you get rid of this problem in no time.

 Steam disconnected by VAC: You cannot play on secure servers error occurs if the game files have been modified or have become corrupted for any reason.